-Blackened Miso Salmon with Creamy Coconut Cucumber Salad… Sweet and salty broiled salmon with a crispy caramelized top and tender interior.
+Blackened Miso Salmon with Creamy Coconut Cucumber Salad… Sweet and salty broiled (or air fried) salmon with a crispy caramelized top and tender interior.
 The cucumber salad is light and fresh with coconut milk and asian flavors.
 All served over black rice for am easy, delicious meal in less than 40 minutes.

 How to Make Miso Blackened Salmon

 This Blackened Miso Salmon is super simple, all you do is marinate the fish on the counter for about 15-20 minutes then pop it under the broiler for about 10 minutes.